fabiomarreco/BlogSource/todo/daycount.md

 ### Pattern Matching

 Now let´s try to implement the first part of the daycount convention, the one I´ve called `DaysBetween` (which calculates the number of days between two dates).
-On OOP you would probably implement it by defining an interface, and implement it on each of the possible daycount conventions.
+On OOP you would define a method on an interface `IDayCountConvention`, and implement it on each of the possible daycount conventions.
 Although that can be done here, it is not idiomatic in F#.

 We will start with the easy ones.
-Every DayCountConvention that starts with DC**ACT**, should calculate the `DaysBetween` them simply as the total actual days, which we can calculate using `DateTime.Subtract` method:
+Every DayCountConvention that starts with DC**ACT** should calculate the `DaysBetween` simply as the total actual days, which we can calculate using `DateTime.Subtract` method:

 ```fsharp
 //actualDaysBetween : startDate:DateTime -> endDate:DateTime -> int<days>